Museums in Chatham, Cape Cod

 The Mill originally located overlooking Mill Pond was donated to the Town of Chatham by Mr. and Mrs. Stuart Crocker and moved to its present location in 1956.
 The Mill was restored for the 300th anniversary of the Town of Chatham in 2012.
 Today thousands of visitors visit the Mill during the summer season and walk in the steps of many who used the Mill to supply them with corn meal and local gossip.
 Learn the variety of common phrases that started at the grist mills.

-The Mill will open for the season Monday, June 26 until Friday, September 1, 2017.
-During that time the Mill will be open Monday, Wednesday and Friday each week from 11:00am -3:00pm.
+The Mill will open for the season Monday, July 2 until Friday, August 31, 2018.
+During that time the Mill will be open Monday, Wednesday and Friday each week from 11:00am-3:00pm.
 Tours may be cancelled due to rain or severe weather conditions.

 Just east of the Cape Cod Five Cents Savings Bank building on Main Street is the Mayo House, which is an excellent example of a traditional Cape Cod house built in 1820.
 This antique home serves as headquarters for the Chatham Conservation Foundation, and is used by the group for its regular meetings.
 The Mayo House, beautifully preserved and restored, was donated to the foundation by the Cape Cod Five Cents Savings Bank.
 It is furnished with period furniture and is open to the publicthree days a week from 1:00pm to 3:00pm during the summer months.